Dll functions exported by QM

 #EnsureLoggedOn [unlock] ;;Returns: 0 cannot ensure, 1 normal, 2 successfully unlocked.

 Checks whether QM is running on interactive desktop.
 If computer is locked, and unlock is nonzero, attempts to unlock.
 Returns 0 if cannot ensure interactive desktop, 1 if normal, 2 if successfully unlocked.
-The unlock method and settings are the same as specified in the Temporarily Unlock Computer dialog.
+The unlock method and settings are the same as specified in the Unlock Computer dialog.

 Some triggers (scheduler, event log, etc) may launch the macro while QM is not running on interactive desktop (e.g., while computer is locked).
 Then the macro runs in the background.
 However, many commands (keyboard, mouse, etc) then don't work, because background users cannot access keyboard, mouse and monitor.
 To ensure that the macro will not run in the background, you can check the checkboxes in Properties -> Macro properties or use EnsureLoggedOn or IsLoggedOn in the macro.